How to Use the Fast and the Curious EduProtocol

 Day 1 – Introducing New Material with the Fast and the Curious Protocol

 Create a live session with the question set you’ve prepared.
-You can invite your students to join by providing them the code or session URL.
+You can invite your students to join by providing them with the code or session URL.
 If you are using our feature, Classes, then you can make a session for your desired class and all verified students in your class will instantly be included.

 Next, start the session and run through the questions with your students.
 You can either do this by conducting a normal session or, if you want to include some gamification to further engage your students, try one of our Collaborative Challenges